tjwilder/discalendar/README.md

 To run it a lot, you should do:
 `cp exec-example exec`
 And fill in the code there.
 Then you can just run `./exec`

+## Running tests
+Until proper tests are implemented, you can run basic tests by using another gradle task which runs the tests in the Test.java file.
+The command should look something like:
+`gradle runTests`